rkiel/keeping-promises/README.md

 }
 ```

+Since we have written our data pipeline from top to bottom with promises, we no longer need the try/catch.

 ## Promises in the real world

 Throughout this tutorial, we've written code in a style that is meant for instruction but not what you see in the real world.
+Let's re-write several of our functions to be more realistic.

-We can re-write `save` and remove all the intermediate variables in favor of method chaining.
+First, we can re-write `save` and remove all the intermediate variables in favor of method chaining.

 ```JavaScript
 function save(array) {